Youth of Scotland

 Read more

-Treasured Island by Colin McPherson
+Treasured Island / Colin McPherson

 I first visited the island of Easdale in autumn 1989.
 I must admit, I’d never heard of the place, a small clump of rock protruding from the Atlantic a few miles south of Oban on the west coast.
 As we clambered aboard the passenger ferry with our provisions for a weekend away, I reached for […]